rich-p-rich/english-tutor-django-p4/README.md

 **Brand Image**
 The base colours are as follows:
 - The header image: is a picture of the sky.
-I originally planned to use a colour like Viennese Blue (#407aac) but found this picture of the sky and decided the colour gradient provided a bit more visual interest; additionally, I found there to be a nice link between travel and language learning which is inspired by the sky.
+I originally planned to use a colour like Viennese Blue (#407aac) but found a picture of the sky on the Pexels website (image nr 87833) and decided the colour gradient provided a bit more visual interest.
+Additionally, I found there to be a nice link between travel and language learning which is inspired by this image.
 - The background colour of the website body is white (RGB 255, 255, 255).
 - The background colour for containers is white-smoke (RGB 245, 245, 245).